Goals of Care Designation Order

 Facing a life-limiting illness?

 Hello.
 I am John.
-I have been very sick for quite a while and it cannot be fixed.
-I have made peace with the fact that the end is near for me.
+I have a terminal cancer diagnosis and I’ve made peace with the fact that the end is near for me.

 Green Sleeve and Tracking Record